Restoration Druid Best Covenants, Soulbinds, and Conduits — Dragonflight 10.0.2

 Kyrian Restoration Druid Soulbinds

-We suggest following this path for both raiding and dungeons as Kyrian:
+We suggest following this path for dungeons as Kyrian: